sscheetz/etsy-python2/README.md

+My goal is to make this fork the goto library for the etsy api.
+Started looking at this on 4/24 and am currently rapidly iterating to bring it up to speed.
+Be warned I will probably be rebasing quite a bit while I hack away getting this up to speed so might be difficult to contribute if by some miracle you find this and want to.
+With that said, feel free to try it out (I'm already using for personal projects) and file bugs for me to fix.

 changelog (since fork)
 - made compatible with python 3.4+
 - fixed bug where oauth client didnt work because etsy rejects calls with the api_key param for clients using oauth